 There are numerous benefits to effective coaching, but despite the general acknowledgment that it’s a high-value activity, many managers don’t spend enough time coaching.
 Several reasons managers don’t coach include that they don’t know how, don’t think they have time, or don’t have a process to follow.

+But here’s another piece of the puzzle that many sales leaders don’t want to admit.
 One of the biggest reasons managers don’t coach is because the organization hasn’t adopted a culture of coaching.
 Changing the organization culture is hard.
 At a minimum, if the initiative hasn’t been made a top priority by the leadership team and there isn’t a process in place to manage the behavior change, it will be doomed to fail.

 The six factors identified in the graphic below will help ensure your sales coaching program is aligned for success.Read More